focusaurus/tidy-site/content/_index.md

 <img src="https://placekitten.com/320/350">
 <p>Just for funzies, we can do a responsive image float, too.
 This starts mobile-first as single column, but on bigger screens the image floats on the right.
 SASS has a nice way to parameterize this mixin for left and right floats.</p>
 </div>

-## Semantic HTML (mostly)

-A lot of the "tidiness" that I seek has to do with strong limits to the amount of non-semantic HTML I need to sprinkle into my markup.
-I think SCSS mixins help a lot with this so I generally try to just add a single semantic class in my HTML and then apply a mixin to that.
-So for example, I might have <code>&lt;section class=&quot;intro&quot;&gt;</code> and then in the SCSS I'll link that to it's style with <code>section.intro { @include centered-column; }</code>

-## Keeping Colors Tidy

-I put all my custom brand colors in <code>colors.scss</code> as SASS variables, import them where needed with <code>@imports "colors";</code> and that keeps things tidy and easy to tweak.
-I prefix the variables with <code>$brand-</code> for easy grepping to find all use of custom colors.

 ## Mobile Navigation Menu